johnsosoka/converse-ai/README.md

 converse-ai
 ```

 The assistant will start and greet you with "Hello, I am your assistant.
 How can I help you?".
-You can then start speaking to the assistant.
+It will then listen for
+you to say something and respond audibly to your question.
+This will continue until you exit the program.

 ## Testing